ThomasWork4/Wiley_Training/wiley/README.md

 - This package contains example implementations of functions in Scala
 - Given that Scala is massively functionally driven, these program were the cornerstone to my early understanding of the langauge

-[DefaultValueFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Functions/DefaultValueFunctions.scala) - Displays the syntax for writing a function with default values in the case where no parameters are passed at calltime.
+[DefaultValueFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Functions/DefaultValueFunctions.scala) - Displays the syntax for writing a function with default values in the case where no parameters are passed at calltime.<br />
 [Recursion.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Functions/Recursion.scala) - Recursive function (function that calls itself).
-This recursive function can be used to find the factorial of a number.
+This recursive function can be used to find the factorial of a number. <br />
 [ScalaFunctions.scala](https://github.com/ThomasWork4/Wiley_Training/blob/master/wiley/Functions/ScalaFunctions.scala) - One of the first programs written in training designed to demonstrate the syntax of a regular function